Phentermine is in a class of drugs called anorectics. These drugs help to suppress appetite and promote weight loss.

 - adult-onset diabetes later in life

-Although weight loss during pregnancy isn’t generally recommended, research found that 8 percent of pregnant women attempt it.
+Although weight loss during pregnancy isn’t generally recommended, found that 8 percent of pregnant women attempt it.
 While phentermine wasn’t part of this study, phentermine is connected to weight loss.

 The American College of Obstetricians and Gynecologists suggests a weight gain during pregnancy of: